pvico/RX-Dual-Power/README.md

 <sub><sup id="note1">1</sup> Battery Eliminator Circuit, a device reducing the battery voltage to a level acceptable by the radio system.
 Most of the time, the BEC is a buck converter: a switching mode step-down DC-DC converter.</sub><br/>
 <sub><sup id="note2">2</sup> Electronic Speed Controller.
 Electric motors used today on RC models are usually of the brushless type.
 Brushless motors need a specific speed controller called an ESC and generally use LiPo (lithium polymer) batteries consisting of 3 cells or more in series (labelled 3S, 4S, etc.).
 Very often, ESC's are equipped with a BEC on the same PCB.
 When they are not, they are usually labelled "opto"</sub><br/>
 <sub id="note3">3<sup></sup> Overloading the ESC can be due to motor/propeller mis-match, using an ESC of an insufficient current rating, using a battery with too many cells, etc. Sadly, many modellers have no real idea of what combination of motor, propeller and battery to use (although an excellent power drive calculator is available online here: [https://www.ecalc.ch](https://www.ecalc.ch)).
 Too often, I have heard modellers having a perfectly matched LiPo 3S power drive say "Oh, I will try this with a 4S to have more power".
 If have seen an ESC fail because the motor was inavertently controlled to run while the glider was on the ground and the propeller was blocked by contact with the ground.</sub><br/>
-<sub id="note4"> 4<sup></sup> I have seen a schematic on the web of a system using the same LTC4412 circuits as this project but without the possibility to choose the power source selection strategy (it uses strategy #2) and with no telemetry.</sub><br/>
+<sub id="note4"> 4<sup></sup> I have seen a schematic on the web of a system using the same LTC4412 circuits as this project but it always uses the source with the highest voltage and has no telemetry.</sub><br/>

 ## Types of power sources